richyliu/singulr/source/index.html.md

-# Constructor
+# Singulr

+## init

+> See the table to the right for all possible options

 ```javasrcipt
 Singulr.init(options)
 ```

+Run `Singulr.init(options)` to load up Singulr.
+Note that Singulr.init() **does not** return anything, so only one Singulr can be used on one index page.

 ### Options

-Parameter | Description
+Option | Description
 --------- | ------------
-onPageLoaded | A function that fires when the the current page has been loaded onDependenciesLoaded | A function that fires when the dependencies have been loaded, but the current page hasn't been loaded yet analyticNodes | A list of DOM nodes that are added every time a page is loaded (for things like Google Analytics) HOME_PAGE | A string representing the home page, which is loaded when the user visits the index.html directly (default: `home.html`)
+onDocumentPageLoaded | A function that fires when everything except the scripts have been loaded (on a page) onPageLoaded | A function that fires when the everything have been loaded (on a page) onDependenciesLoaded | A function that fires when the dependencies have been loaded, but the current page hasn't been loaded yet analyticNodes | A list of DOM nodes that are added every time a page is loaded (for things like Google Analytics) HOME_PAGE | A string representing the home page, which is loaded when the user visits the index.html directly (default: `home.html`)